Safe Cars

 Buying a safe car

-Car safety technology is advancing all the time, with newer cars generally safer than older models.
-Newer cars typically include safety features which can significantly reduce your risk of having a crash and improve your chance of survival if you do crash.
+Car safety technology is advancing all the time.
+Newer cars are generally safer than older models.
+This is because newer cars typically include safety features which can significantly:

 Car safety ratings

-In Australia the level of safety a car provides is assessed and then identified through star rating systems:
+In Australia, the level of safety a car provides is assessed and then identified through star rating systems:

 Australasian New Car Assessment Program